 Members of the Steering Committee were asked to complete Assessments along identified priority routes in the Borough.
 Approximately twenty (20) Assessments were completed and evaluated as part of the process.
 An Assessment was completed for all of the identified priority routes.
 Results of the Walkability Assessments were used to develop an inventory of sidewalk rehabilitation priorities.
-A map highlighting these priorities is included in Section 4.0 Priorities.
+A mapping highlighting these priorities is included in the Section 4.0 Priorities.
+Copies of the completed Assessments are included in the Appendix.